the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 #### Group Culture

 Every group or workplace has a different culture, and expectations aren't always clear when a new member joins.
-You can help them settle in by making the culture clear here.
+You can help them settle in by making the culture clear in written form.

 This can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harassment or discrimination?